Automattic/jetpack/readme.txt

 * Dashboard: preload connection flow script to improve performance.
 * Mobile Theme: allow one to temporary disable Jetpack's Mobile Theme for testing.
+* Mobile Theme: disable settings when feature is inactive.
 * WordPress.com REST API: add flag to determine site eligibility for Full Site Editing.
 * WordPress.com synchronization: improve the reliability of the synchronization events triggered to keep your site up to date with WordPress.com.
 * WordPress.com Toolbar: update the link directing to the WordPress.com Reader.